Passing delimitation bill removes speculation of delay in general election: Saad

-ISLAMABAD, Dec 20 (APP):Minister for Railways Khawaja Saad Rafique Wednesday said the passing of delimitation bill from Senate had removed the speculations about delay in general elections in the country.
+ISLAMABAD, Dec 21 (APP):Minister for Railways Khawaja Saad Rafique Thursday said the passing of delimitation bill from Senate had removed the speculations about delay in the general election in the country.

 The credit of the delimitation bill through a constitutional amendment went to all the political parties which had ensured conducting elections in time, he said talking to a private news channel.